The bucket list on this page includes things to consider doing during your time at SUNY Cortland.

 Campus Activities works hard to plan inexpensive events that keep our students having fun.
 Think comedians, $3 movie nights, build-a-bear workshops and everything in between.
 Follow @cortlandnites and @cortlandsab on Instagram or view schedules for Cortland Nites or club-related events online.

 The Voice Office, located in Corey Union, serves as the regular meeting spot for our multicultural student organizations.
 It welcomes students from all backgrounds to share their stories and experiences.

 You’ll find the door is always open.

 More than 85% of our students will pursue career readiness experiences each year, and internships are among the most popular outlets.
-Even if you aren’t yet settled on a major – which is way more common than you think, by the way – Career Services can help by narrowing your focus.
+Even if you aren’t yet settled on a major, Career Services can help you envision possibilities.

 This office also hosts workshops and recruitment events regularly.
 They’ll even take your headshot for professional networking purposes.

 Every semester around finals, you should stop by this event, where faculty and staff members serve students.
 All of the money raised goes to charity.
 And it’s a small way to keep calm before paper-writing and finals.

 Cortland is home to 25 team national championships and more than 100 individual national titles.
 Red Dragon pride is contagious and we’re confident you’ll feel it here.